Physicists Explain the Sound of Opening a Bottle of Beer with a Twist Cap

 A group of physicists from Austria and Germany, led by Max Koch from the University of Göttingen, found that when a bottle of beer with a flip-top cork is opened, a standing wave arises in the neck of the vessel, reverberating for 70 milliseconds and giving the sound a characteristic tonality.
 To do this, the scientists used home-brewed ginger beer, a camera with a recording frequency of 8 to 16.8 thousand frames per second, as well as sound recording equipment that made it possible to obtain spectra with a resolution of 25 hertz after the Fourier transform.

-Physicists analyzed the data obtained and divided the opening of the bottle into four stages: the first is the release of gas with a shock wave, the reflection of this wave and condensation of water vapor; the second is the formation of a resonating gas-condensate column in the neck of the bottle; the third is the release of dissolved carbon dioxide from the liquid; the fourth is the splashing of liquid due to the fact that the boundary of the gas and liquid rises.
+Physicists analyzed the data obtained and divided the bottle's opening into four stages: the first is the release of gas with a shock wave, the reflection of this wave, and the condensation of water vapor; the second is the formation of a resonating gas-condensate column in the bottle's neck; the third is the release of dissolved carbon dioxide from the liquid; and the fourth is the splashing of the liquid due to the rising gas-liquid boundary.

-During the second stage, the column of gas in the bottleneck oscillated up and down with a large amplitude for 70-100 milliseconds - this became the source of the main acoustic signal.
-The spectrum of the sound itself had one strong peak at a frequency between 640 and 870 hertz (depending on the filling of the bottle: from the smallest volume of liquid in the vessel to the largest), which indicated a sinusoidal shape of the signal received by the microphone.
-At the same time, the supersonic speed of the process remained in question, since the speed at which the condensate front emerged was 50-150 meters per second.
-This is less than the speed of sound in air (about 330 meters per second under normal conditions), but the authors of the study noted that locally the flows could still exceed the supersonic limit.
+During the second stage, the gas column in the bottleneck oscillated up and down with high amplitude for 70-100 milliseconds—this was the source of the main acoustic signal.
+The spectrum of the sound itself had a single strong peak at a frequency between 640 and 870 hertz (depending on the bottle's filling: from the smallest to the largest volume of liquid in the vessel), indicating a sinusoidal signal received by the microphone.
+However, the supersonic speed of the process remained questionable, as the condensate front emerged at a speed of 50-150 meters per second.
+This is less than the speed of sound in air (approximately 330 meters per second under normal conditions), but the study's authors noted that locally, the flows could still exceed the supersonic limit.

 Scientists numerically simulated the process of uncorking a bottle, representing the outgoing gas as adiabatic, non-viscous and weightless.
 The physicists considered the process adiabatic due to its short duration, and also did not take into account the effect of gravity, since the Froude number in the experiment was approximately 635 units (accordingly, the gravitational term in the Navier-Stokes equation was negligibly small).
 As a result, the simulation very accurately coincided with the experimental data.
 In addition, the authors of the article considered the Helmholtz resonator model, which also described the observed resonance well from a theoretical point of view.

-The scientists emphasized that their study was the first to disprove the widespread opinion about the nature of the sound of champagne or beer being opened, but at the same time, there were still several unanswered questions in the work.
-For example, about what happens in the first milliseconds of opening the bottle, which could not be recorded with sufficient resolution either by a camera or a microphone.
+The scientists emphasized that their study was the first to disprove the widespread belief about the nature of the sound of champagne or beer being opened, but that several unanswered questions remained.
+For example, about what happens in the first milliseconds of opening a bottle, which could not be recorded with sufficient resolution by either a camera or a microphone.

 Physicists love not only beer and champagne, but also other carbonated drinks: we wrote earlier about how scientists blamed surfactants for bubble chains.